Priyanshu-new/Samadhan-2.0/Day 19/README.md

 2. Set the `DATABASE_URL` environment variable in the `.env` file
 3. Run the `setup-db.js` script to initialize the database schema

-we are using SQL for database insted of the Mongodb due to easy of coding but I am also new in SQL and just started learning SQL for fun

 ## Future Enhancements

 - User profile pictures and customization